luca-jt/Leafy/README.md

 The event system is the main way of reacting to events form the operating system or the engine.
 You can add listeners in the form of structs that implement the ``EventObserver<T>`` trait that are wrapped in shared references, or use function events (modifiers) that have the signature ``fn(&T, &Engine<A>)`` where ``T`` is the event type and ``A`` the app that you use the engine with.
+The latter is recommended.
-You can also create your own events and use them for your app logic.
+You can also create your own events and use them for your program logic.
 There are two types of built-in events:

 - Read-only events (mainly from the operating system) that are not meant to be triggered manually